Pulaski axes are versatile and heavy-duty tools used in wildland firefighting, forestry, and even gardening.

 Invented by Forest Service ranger, Ed Pulaski, after battling and surviving a devastating wildfire, Pulaski axes (also called Pulaski tools) were created to help save the lives of forest rangers and firefighters by helping them in their work.

-A Pulaski Axe consists of an axehead with an axe bit on one side and an adze on the other, Pulaski axes can be used to chop down trees one moment, and churn up earth and dig up or cut through roots the next.
+A Pulaski Axe consists of an axehead with an axe bit on one side and an adze on the other.
+They can be used to chop down trees one moment, and churn up earth and dig up or cut through roots the next.
 If you can’t construct a firebreak fast enough because your axe bit is dull after striking roots and the ground too many times, you might lose your home – or your life.

 If you do want to know more, read on!

-Council Tool Pulaski Axe
+1. Council Tool Pulaski Axe